Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 ## Decision

-**Note** WIP, not final yet.

 We propose to add an ASP.NET Core Web Application to the OSS starter kit that exposes an endpoint for service discovery.
 The Web App can deployed anywhere (as a highly available cloud service per default, or as an on-premises service for more flexibility).
 With respect to configuration and health probe, we will implement two simple approaches initially, and expand the functionality in a second stage.

-In the initial version, we will  health check.
+In the initial version, we will not implement a health check.
 We will rely on the fact that if a LBS reconnects to the discovery service, the LNS was not available.
 By using a round-robin distribution mechanism based on in-memory state, we can guarantee reasonably well that the LBS will be connected to a different LNS in a second attempt.
 This takes place after around two minutes.

-To resolve the problem of LNS having different network boundaries, we rely on configuring the subset of available network servers through a configuration value in the station twin.
-We will recommend [Automatic device management at scale with Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-automatic-device-management) for central management of stations with the same network boundaries.
+For configuring which LBS are in reach of which LNS, we are going to tag the LNS twins and station twins with a "location" or "network" tag.
+All twins with the same tag are considered to be in the same network and in reach of each other.

 In a second stage, we will prioritize one of the more advanced health probe strategies and potentially introduce more supported configuration approaches.